Equilibrium forces on non-reciprocal materials

 In this paper, we study the nature of Casimir forces produced by systems that break detailed balance at thermal equilibrium.
 We achieve this by analyzing the properties of forces produced by non-reciprocal materials and test whether they are also restricted by standard force theorems.
 We show that these forces are conservative, forbidding the steady production of mechanical work at equilibrium and therefore preventing them from being used as a way to increase power extraction in photocells or other heat-engine like devices.
+Moreover, the conservative property of the equilibrium force puts into question the results presented in Ref.~\cite{nefedov2017lateral} on a lateral force in translationally invariant setups, as well as the experimental proposal for using forces to measure equilibrium persistent heat currents in translation invariant geometries proposed in Ref.~\cite{khandekar2019thermal}.
 As was recently shown, steady work extraction in non-reciprocal heat engines requires at least two different temperatures \cite{gelbwaser2021near,guo2021single}.
 Furthermore, we show that non-reciprocity may in principle allow for stable configurations, as the Laplacian of the free energy can be positive, in violation of Earnshaw's theorem, which reciprocal systems must fulfill \cite{Rahi10}.
 This comes together with the possibility of repulsion for non-reciprocal objects \cite{fuchs2017casimir}.
 Specifically, to leading order in reflections, the free energy is the sum of two terms, corresponding to two reciprocal and two anti-reciprocal objects, respectively.
 For two objects that are each other's mirror images, the latter can be shown to yield a positive free energy and a repulsive force.
 Repulsive Casimir forces are known to exist for bodies immersed in a dielectric \cite{Dzyaloshinskii61}, or for systems out of equilibrium \cite{Henkel02,Cohen03,Antezza08,Bimonte11}.